anakic/querystorm-docs/New docs/Querying/Databases.md

 # External databases

 QueryStorm supports connecting to external databases, allowing you to query workbook tables alongside database tables.
-This makes moving data between Excel and databases, in both directions, much easier.
+This makes moving data between Excel and databases (in both directions) much easier.

 Currently SQL Server, PostgreSQL, MySql, SQLite and Redshift (via Postgres) are supported, while support for other databases may be rolled out in future versions depending on user needs and requests.